dodona-edu/dodona-edu.github.io/en/references/judges/README.md

 **Created by:** [Brecht Willems](mailto:Brecht.Willems@UGent.be)

 ## Turtle
-The Turtle judge evaluates the output of a python turtle program.
+The Turtle judge evaluates the output of a Python turtle program.
 It calculates the similarity between the output of the student and the model solution.\
 **Programing languages:** Python (Turtle)\
 **Get started** [Documentation](https://github.com/dodona-edu/judge-turtle) \
 **Created by:** [Brecht Willems](mailto:Brecht.Willems@UGent.be)